MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/review-copilot-validation-guidelines.md

 ## Prompts

-You must ensure the following guidelines for sample prompts and prompt starters.
+You must ensure the following guidelines for sample prompts and prompt starters:

 ### Sample prompts